 When Ahab’s wife, the impious and dissolute Jezebel, hunted down all the prophets of the Lord (because of her quarrel with the Prophet Elias), Obadiah gave them shelter and food (3/1 Kgs 18:3 ff).
 Ahab’s successor King Okhoziah [Ahaziah] sent three detachments of soldiers to arrest the holy Prophet Elias (July 20).
-One of these detachments was headed by Saint Obadiah.
-Through the prayer of Saint Elias, two of the detachments were consumed by heavenly fire, but Saint Obadiah and his detachment were spared by the Lord 4/2 Kgs 1).
+One of these detachments was headed by the holy Prophet Obadiah.
+Through the prayer of the Prophet Elias, two of the detachments were consumed by heavenly fire, but Obadiah and his detachment were spared by the Lord (4/2 Kgs 1).

-From that moment Saint Obadiah resigned from military service and became a follower of the Prophet Elias.
-Afterwards, he himself received the gift of prophecy.
-The God-inspired work of Saint Obadiah is the fourth of the Books of the Twelve Minor Prophets in the Bible, and contains predictions about the New Testament Church.
-The holy Prophet Obadiah was buried in Samaria.
+From that moment Obadiah resigned from military service and became a follower of the Prophet Elias.
+Afterward, he himself received the gift of prophecy.
+The God-inspired work of the Prophet Obadiah is the fourth of the Books of the Twelve Minor Prophets in the Bible, and contains predictions about the future salvation of the Gentiles (Vs. 15) and that the Savior would come forth from Sion (Vs. 17).
+The holy Prophet Obadiah, whose name means servant (or worshipper) of the Lord, was buried in Samaria.

 In iconography, the Prophet Obadiah is depicted as a grey-haired old man with a rounded beard.
 His scroll reads: “In that day, saith the Lord, I shall destroy the wise men out of Idumea.”(Obadiah 8).